linuxboot/heads-wiki/Keys.md

 TPM Owner password
 ---
 As part of setting up Heads the TPM is "owned" by the user and the owner password is set.
 This clears all existing NVRAM and spaces (but does not reset counters?).

 Are there any consequences of an attacker controlling this key?

 TPMTOTP shared secret
 ---
+Since humans have trouble doing RSA public key cryptography in their brains, Heads uses TPMTOTP to let the system attest to the user that the firmware is unmodified.
+During system setup a random 20-byte value is generated and shared (via QR code) to the user's phone as well as sealed with the correct TPM PCR values into the TPM NVRAM.
+On subsequent boots the TPM will unseal the secret if and only if the PCRs match, and the computer then generates a one-time password based on the current clock time, which the user can compare to the value displayed on their phone.
+A new secret must be generated each time the firmware is updated since this will change the PCRs.

+If an attacker can control this shared secret (such as by directly sending PCR values into the TPM) they can install malicious firmware in the SPI flash and generate valid TOTP codes.

+TPM disk encryption key
+---
+The TPM NVRAM also stores one of the disk encryption keys, which is encrypted with the user's disk unlock password and sealed with the TPM PCR values for the firmware and the LUKS headers on the disk.
+On every boot the user types in their password and the TPM will unseal and decrypt the disk encryption key if and only if the firmware is unmodified and the password matches.
+Since the TPMTOTP one-time code matched, the user can have confidence that the firmware is unmodified before they enter their password.

+The sealed blob is not secret since it is both encrypted and sealed, but if an attacker can extract this unsealed and decrypted key they can decrypt the data on the disk.
+If they extract the TPM they can set the PCRs to the correct values and attempt to brute force the unlock code, although the TPM should provide some rate limiting.
+TODO: Can the TPM also flush the keys if too many attempts are made?

+Disk recovery key
+---
+During initial system setup the disk is encrypted with a user chosen passphrase.
+This key is only entered if the TPM PCRs have been changed, such as following a firmware update, or if the disk has been moved to a new machine and the user needs to back up the code.

+If an attacker gains control of this recovery key they can decrypt the disk.

 PCRs